 Introduction to the Five Offer Funnel

 Before you enter into overdrive to complete your affiliate website, think about the full-funnel marketing system because this will compliment your website far better.
 In this report, you’ll read about the Five Offer Funnel which is the marketing structure most entrepreneurs are using today and can mean using SEO and well-written pages, posts, articles, and web pages to give you website the authoritative touch.
+Let’s move on How to Understand the Affiliate Five-Offer Funnel

 Understanding the concept of sales funnels is important because it’s a useful model for visualizing the customer’s journey from initial awareness of a website’s authority all the way through to a conversion.
 The sales funnel provides a useful framework in which you can analyze your business and identify areas for improvement.
-It allows your website to be automated and monetized and also it’s able to collect data of importance for you to collate emails and customer’s names for future campaigns.
+It allows your website to be Automated and Monetized and also it’s able to collect data of importance for you to collate emails and customer’s names for future campaigns.

 Your Customer’s Journey Towards a Product Sale